Phase diagram and exotic spin-spin correlations of anisotropic Ising model on the Sierpi\'nski gasket: Summary

 \section{Summary}

-In summary, we have systematically studied the J$_1$-J$_2$ antiferromagnetic Ising model on the fractal Sierpi\'{n}ski gasket.
+In summary, we have systematically studied the anisotropic antiferromagnetic Ising model on the fractal Sierpi\'{n}ski gasket where exotic properties due to both the classical frustration and the special geometry of the Sierpi\'{n}ski gasket are disclosed.
 The zero temperature phase diagram with four phases is presented, and the thermodynamic properties of the three nontrivial phases are explored by calculating the magnetization, residual entropy, specific heat and magnetic susceptibility.
 The spin-spin correlations are also probed.
-For $h=0$, the thermodynamic crossover behavior with $0 \leq |J_2|<1$ and the zero-temperature crossover from $0 \leq |J_2|<1$ to $|J_2|>1$ are both analyzed by studying the temperature dependence of the correlation length.
-The exotic correlation patterns are disclosed in the $1/3$ magnetization plateau disordered phase and the $5/9$ plateau partially ordered phase.
-We would like to stress that the exotic properties of this present model are due to both the classical frustration and the special geometry of the Sierpi\'{n}ski gasket, and it should also be interesting to discuss the unusual properties of this model in the presence of quantum fluctuations, which is left for a future work.
+For $h=0$, the thermodynamic crossover behavior with $0 \leq |J_b|<1$ and the zero-temperature crossover from $0 \leq |J_b|<1$ to $|J_b|>1$ are both analyzed by studying the temperature dependence of the correlation length.
+The exotic correlation patterns are disclosed in the $1/3$ magnetization plateau disordered phase and the $5/9$ plateau partially ordered ferrimagnetic phase.
+Furthermore, we generalized our scheme to study the fractal Sierpi\'{n}ski gasket with Heisenberg interactions, with which we discover that the super-exponential relation of the correlation length holds after introducing a quantum fluctuation.\\